Trump boasts of US nuclear arsenal after 'fire and fury' warning to North Korea

 North Korea has made no secret of its plans to develop a nuclear-tipped missile able to strike the United States and has ignored all calls to halt its weapons programmes.

-Pyongyang says its intercontinental ballistic missiles (ICBMs) are a legitimate means of defence against perceived U.S. hostility, including joint military drills with South Korea.
+Pyongyang says its ICBMs are a legitimate means of defense against perceived U.S. hostility, including joint military drills with South Korea.

-The standoff drove investors out of stocks on Wednesday and into the safety of the yen, Swiss franc, gold and government debt.
-South Korea's benchmark index and Japan's Nikkei both closed down more than 1 percent.

-South Korea and the United States remain technically still at war with North Korea after the 1950-53 Korean conflict ended with a truce, not a peace treaty.

-The South Korean capital, Seoul, is home to roughly 10 million people and within range of massed North Korean rockets and artillery, which would be impossible to destroy in a first U.S. strike.
+The South Korean capital, Seoul, is within range of massed North Korean rockets and artillery, which would be impossible to destroy in a first U.S. strike.

-Tension in the region has risen since North Korea carried out two nuclear bomb tests last year and two ICBM tests in July.

-Japanese fighters conducted joint air drills with U.S. supersonic bombers in Japanese skies close to the Korean peninsula on Tuesday, Japan's Air Self Defence Force said.
+Japanese fighters conducted joint air drills with U.S. supersonic bombers in Japanese skies close to the Korean peninsula on Tuesday.

-On Monday, two U.S. B-1 bombers flew from Guam over the Korean peninsula as part of its "continuous bomber presence", a U.S. official said, in a sign of the island's strategic importance.

-(Additional reporting by Doina Chiacu, Idrees Ali, Susan Heavey in Washington; Soyoung Kim in Seoul, Amy Miyazaki, Linda Sieg and Tim Kelly in Tokyo, Philip Wen in Dandong, Martin Petty in Manila; Gabriela Baczynska in Brussels; Writing by Lincoln Feast and Doina Chiacu; Editing by Nick Macfie and Frances Kerry)
+(Additional reporting by Idrees Ali, Susan Heavey in Washington; Soyoung Kim in Seoul; Amy Miyazaki, Linda Sieg and Tim Kelly in Tokyo; Philip Wen in Dandong; Martin Petty in Manila; Writing by Lincoln Feast, Doina Chiacu and Frances Kerry; Editing by Alistair Bell)